 Image via Dîner en Blanc DC

 What Should I Bring to Dîner en Blanc?

 Dîner en Blanc is a pop-up dinner.
 As a guest, you bring everything – your table, your chairs, and your meal.
 There are options to rent your tables and chairs as well as get a prepared meal but I don’t recommend it.
 The lines can be long causing you to miss the beginning and end of the event.
 Last year I was only halfway through the food line when they began Dîner en Blanc with the ceremonial waving of the napkins and I’ve had friends have to end the party early to hike their tables and chairs blocks away back to the rental spot.

-People go all out with their food or centerpieces or outfits… but it’s near impossible to do all three.
-Find a focus and keep in mind that you may have to cart your stuff a half a mile in the blazing sun and get it on and off public transportation and have to set it up in about 15 minutes.
+People go all out with their food, or centerpieces, or outfits… but it’s nearly impossible to do all three.
+Find a focus and keep in mind that you may have to cart your stuff half a mile in the blazing sun, get it on and off public transportation, and have to set it up in about 15 minutes.

-What Must I Bring to Dîner en Blanc?
+What Must I Pack for Dîner en Blanc?

 Bring things for cleaning up.
 Paper towels and trash bags are a necessity and not provided by Dîner en Blanc.
 We pack up the plates and glasses in old dish towels to pad them but also to sop up dirty plates and any spills.
 Have quart- or gallon-sized Ziploc bags to store dirty silverware at the end of the night and if you wish to take home any leftovers.

 Dîner en Blanc partners with wine companies and restaurants so you can order your dinner in advance and pick it up at the venue.
 However, the first year I stood in line for almost two hours to get ours and this year I heard again that people missed a good portion of the event waiting in line for their meals.
 I strongly recommend you bring your own food.